 Southern Connecticut State University provides exemplary graduate and undergraduate education in the liberal arts and professional disciplines.
 As an intentionally diverse and comprehensive university, Southern is committed to academic excellence, access, social justice, and service for the public good.

 We Are a National Scholarship Partner College

 We are proud to be a Partner College of TheDream.US, the nation's largest college access and success program for undocumented immigrant students.

 As a Partner College, undocumented students who entered the United States before the age of 16 and before November 1, 2017, and have continuously lived in the U.S. since then or have DACA or TPS, are able to attend Southern using the scholarship funds provided by TheDream.US.

 Additional guidance can be found on TheDream.US website.
 Awardees for the 2023-24 academic year will be announced in April.

 We encourage all academically accomplished students to apply for admission regardless of their citizenship status.
 This includes students who may have recently learned of their status during the college admission process.
 At Southern, we take a holistic approach when reviewing applications, meaning we consider ALL the materials in an application file.
 We review a student's high school transcript very closely, along with the types of courses taken and grades earned.
 We consider standardized test scores, letters of recommendation and the admission essay.
 We do not take into consideration an applicant’s citizenship or immigration status.

 Please note that The Family Educational Rights and Privacy Act (FERPA) protects the privacy of student education records.
 This means that information you provide to us to process is private and protected under the law.

-On March 28th, the Office of Governor Dannel Malloy released a Family Preparedness Plan Toolkit.
+- On March 28, 2017, the Office of Governor Dannel Malloy released a Family Preparedness Plan Toolkit.
 The toolkits can be found in English and Spanish.